MargotSteijger/ASCC-conflict-connectivity/README.md

 ## Content
 In this repository you will find the following:
-1. A link to the OSF page of this project.
+1. A link to the OSF page of this project (https://osf.io/d43a5/).
 This contains the preregistration and the scripts used to run the analyses.
 2. A document with supplementary results.

 ## Acknowledgements